YiChiang12/mhChatbot/README.md

 ![Figma Design](images/figma_chatbotDesign.png "Figma Design for Chatbot")

 Welcome to **Eunoia**, a mental health chatbot that leverages the **GPT-4o-mini model** to support young adults in crisis.
-Eunoia follows a professionally-guided seven-step crisis intervention process.
+Eunoia follows a professionally guided seven-step crisis intervention process.
 It can respond to user emotions, providing an empathetic and tailored conversational experience.
 The ultimate goal is to enhance the user's willingness to seek professional help.

 ## 🚧 Project Status